Fanshawe College Celebrates Fall 2010 Convocation

 "Each of our guest speakers has provided exemplary service to Fanshawe or to our community," Dr. Rundle said.
 "They have a lot to teach our graduates, not only about enjoying a successful career, but living a successful life.
 We are excited they were here to share those lessons as our graduates prepare for new challenges."

 Guest speakers Rod Cameron, Ailene Wittstein, and Gerald Fagan are profiled below.
-Click here for a profile of noteworthy graduate Belinda Sayeau, winner of the 2010 Colleges Ontario student achievement award and employee in Fanshawe's First Nations Centre.
+Belinda Sayeau was the winner of the 2010 Colleges Ontario student achievement award and employee in Fanshawe's First Nations Centre.

 Fanshawe College Fall 2010 Convocation Speakers